ModularFeature:为UE4集成ZSTD压缩算法

 UE资源热更打包工具HotPatcher

-Important Notice: The author does not have any platforms or channels for recording paid courses and does not endorse any third-party commercial activities.
-Please keep your eyes open and beware of scams.
+Important Notice: The author has no platforms or channels to record paid courses, and does not endorse any third-party commercial activities.
+Please be vigilant and beware of being deceived.

-The open-source agreement for this software: Allows the free use of features in commercial projects, but does not permit any third party to charge for this plugin in any form, including but not limited to recording paid courses, or redistributing the plugin and code.
+The open-source agreement for this software: It allows free use of functions in commercial projects, but does not permit any third party to charge for any form of secondary compensation based on this plugin, including but not limited to recording paid courses, redistributing the plugin and code, etc.

-HotPatcher is a tool for managing hot update versions and resource packaging, used to track changes in the original resources of project versions to generate patches.
-It supports one-click cooking and packaging multi-platform patches, with editors available for Windows and MacOS.
-Writing a process to download patches from a server forms a complete game hot update solution.
-HotPatcher has been used in many UE projects and will continue to update to support new engine versions; feel free to submit issues.
+HotPatcher is a tool for managing hotfix versions and resource packaging, used to track changes in the original resources of the project version to create patches.
+It supports one-click cooking for multiple platforms, one-click packaging for multiple platform patches, and the editor supports Windows and MacOS.
+Writing a set of processes to download patches from the server completes a comprehensive game hotfix solution.
+HotPatcher has been used in many UE projects and will continue to update to support new engine versions.
+Issues are welcome.

-The patch mechanism of HotPatcher is different from that in UnrealFrontEnd: There are some issues with UE’s patch management processes; based on the original project version, it is difficult to generate identical patches on different computers, and it is impossible to create a patch based on the version of another patch.
-Additionally, the content included in the patch cannot be previewed intuitively.
-Furthermore, it is not easy to bundle external files into pak (such as lua files, db files, and other non-assets, which are often not in the Content directory), nor can you manage project and patch versions easily.
+HotPatcher differs from the Patch mechanism in UnrealFrontEnd, as there are some issues with UE’s Patch management project: based on the original project version, it is challenging to create exactly the same patch on different computers, and it is not possible to generate another patch based on the patch version.
+Additionally, the contents of the patch cannot be previewed intuitively.
+It is also inconvenient to package external files into pak (such as lua files, db, and other non-assets, which often reside outside the Content directory) and to manage project and patch versions easily.

-This plugin is designed to resolve these issues, using the project’s original resources as the version basis, allowing easy management of the project itself without needing to focus on other files generated by UE.
-It conveniently supports actions like cook/generate pak/extract resource information from the base package/version diff/patch splitting, etc. It offers a rich array of configuration options and commandlet support, making it easy to achieve an automated hot update packaging process.
+This plugin aims to solve such problems, using the project’s original resources as version references, managing only the project itself without worrying about other files generated by UE.
+Moreover, it facilitates operations such as Cooking/generating Pak/extracting resource information from basic packages/version diffs/Patch splitting, etc. It features abundant configuration options and Commandlet support, making it easy to implement automated hot update packaging processes.

-Currently supported engine versions are UE4.21-UE5, with support for the IoStore mechanism!
-Many friends have sent private messages asking about plugin-related issues, so I created a group to discuss UE hot updates and HotPatcher plugin issues (QQ group 958363331).
-Everyone is welcome to join and share UE-related technologies.
+Currently supported engine versions are UE4.21-UE5, and it supports the IoStore mechanism!
+Many friends have privately messaged me with questions about the plugin, so I created a group to discuss UE hot updates and HotPatcher plugin issues (QQ group 958363331).
+You are welcome to join and exchange technical information related to UE.

-To conveniently collect and manage common issues and solutions related to hot updates and HotPatcher, I have created a new article to document and organize: UE4 Hot Update: Questions & Answers.
-If you encounter problems, please check this FAQ page first.
-Regarding the feedback from many users that the configuration parameters in the plugin do not match previous recorded videos, it is because the plugin has undergone many updates and iterations.
-For detailed changes in each version, please refer to the Update Log.
+To conveniently collect and manage common questions and solutions regarding hot updates and HotPatcher, I have created an article to document and organize them: UE4 Hot Update: Questions & Answers.
+If you encounter problems, you can check this FAQ page first.
+Regarding the feedback from many users about inconsistencies between the plugin configuration parameters and the previous recorded videos, it is because the plugin has undergone many updates and iterations.
+For details on each version’s changes, see the Update Log.

 Read more »